xd-art/Briefer-v02/.qoder/repowiki/en/content/UI Components/Card Component.md

 - ai-link not triggering generation:
   - Verify topic and template attributes are present and correctly encoded
   - Confirm click handler is attached and default is prevented
-- Edit-link not opening modal:
+- Edit-link or Edit button not opening modal:
   - Ensure onEdit callback is passed and handleEditCard dispatches the expected event
   - Check that CardEditor is mounted and openEditModal is callable
 - Rich text not rendering: